 This presentation introduced DaSy’s newly developed data leadership competencies.
 These competencies describe what a state data leader or state team must know and be able to do in order to effectively lead the development of a state data infrastructure and culture.

 New to the Data Manager role?
 Been in it forever?
 Ex-IDEA Data Managers share what works to get your job done—and keep your sanity.
 This session was not about the technical aspects of collecting and processing data.
 It was about what it takes to be successful in your role.

-Monday, October 3, 2022 Webinar recording coming soon.
-Presenters: Bruce Bull & Nicholas Ortiz As state agencies increasingly use data for multiple purposes, data governance becomes essential to ensure that […]
+Monday, October 3, 2022 Presenters: Bruce Bull & Nicholas Ortiz As state agencies increasingly use data for multiple purposes, data governance becomes essential to ensure that clear policies and procedures […]

 The presentation reviewed the process and components of a programmatic use case, discussed how to use the programmatic use case and reviewed a state example.
 Lastly, the session engaged in a small group activity to create a draft use case based on the DaSy Critical Questions.

 The Look!
 Think!
 Act! workshop focused on how state staff members might use the available learning module to build the capacity of state staff and local program leaders.
 The content includes the basics of Look!
 Think!
 Act! and the resources created to support its use.